 This engaging training will provide participants with the opportunity to explore the world of independent practice.
-Creativity can inherently support those in private practice by helping us think outside the box, process highs and lows, and reflect on what we are creating over time with our clients and for ourselves.
-Spend the afternoon weaving creativity and everyday scenarios faced in private practice together; coming out with new ideas and tools that you can put into immediate use.
+Creativity can inherently support those in private practice, especially as we all adapt to the new needs of today’s world.
+It helps us think outside the box, process the ups and downs, and reflect on what we are offering our communities.
+Spend the afternoon weaving together creativity and the nuanced world of private practice; coming out with new ideas and tools that you can put into immediate use.

 Participants will be able to:

 - Identify at least 2 common challenges in private practice.

 - List at least 2 ways to use creativity as a professional support.